aimms/documentation/webui/workflow-panels.rst

 Configuring Steps of Workflows
 ------------------------------

-The second string parameter must be indexed over both indexes of the set `ExtensionOrder <library.html#extensionorder>`_ (i.e. ``indexWorkflowOrder`` and ``indexNoOfPages``) and over the index of the set `WorkflowPageSpecification <library.html#workflowpagespecification>`_ , so, it should have a declaration of the following form ``MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)``.
+The second string parameter must be indexed over both indexes of the set `ExtensionOrder <library.html#extensionorder>`_ (i.e. ``indexWorkflowOrder`` and ``indexNoOfPages``) and over the index ``indexWorkflowPageSpec`` of the set `WorkflowPageSpecification <library.html#workflowpagespecification>`_ , so, it should have a declaration of the following form ``MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)``.
 This string parameter is used to define the steps for each workflow which has been defined in the ``MyWorkflows`` string parameter described above.
 In particular, each ``pageId`` which is configured becomes a step displayed in the Workflow Panel, see further below.

 .. note::